-1. Trade Expansion
+Trade Expansion

-30. The strategic objective of trade expansion is envisaged to realize the vast potential for continental trade spanning the entire Eurasian region, which will inevitably traverse Central Asia.
-The strategy will address the impediments to realization of this enormous potential and will be anchored on the four core sectors of cooperation.
-In transport, improvements in road transport corridor infrastructure, and restructuring and modernization of railways will continue to be pursued.
+The strategic objective of trade expansion will help realize the vast potential for continental trade spanning the entire Eurasian region, which will inevitably traverse Central Asia.
+The strategy will address impediments to achieving this enormous potential and will be anchored on the four core sectors of cooperation.
+In transport, improvements in road transport corridor infrastructure, and restructuring and modernization of railways will continue.
 The use of technology to promote higher intermodal traffic and optimize modal choice for freight traffic will also be explored.
 Transport connectivity will play an important role, not only in enlarging markets, but also in determining product choices and their potential to link with regional production networks.
+Products where CAREC countries enjoy a comparative advantage should also be an important consideration in determining the development of priority transport routes and modes to promote and facilitate trade in these products, and to enhance these products' competitiveness.